-Note 19 Net Capital Requirements and Other Regulatory Matters
+Note 17 Net Capital Requirements and Other Regulatory Matters

 Piper Jaffray is registered as a securities broker dealer with the SEC and is a member of various SROs and securities exchanges.
 FINRA serves as Piper Jaffray's primary SRO.
 Piper Jaffray is subject to the uniform net capital rule of the SEC and the net capital rule of FINRA.
-Piper Jaffray has elected to use the alternative method permitted by the SEC rule, which requires that it maintain minimum net capital of the greater of \$1.0 million or 2 percent of aggregate debit balances arising from customer transactions, as such term is defined in the SEC rule.
-Under its rules, FINRA may prohibit a member firm from expanding its business or paying dividends if resulting net capital would be less than 5 percent of aggregate debit balances.
-Advances to affiliates, repayment of subordinated debt, dividend payments and other equity withdrawals by Piper Jaffray are subject to certain notification and other provisions of SEC and FINRA rules.
+Piper Jaffray has elected to use the alternative method permitted by the SEC rule which requires that it maintain minimum net capital of \$1.0 million.
+Advances to affiliates, repayment of subordinated debt, dividend payments and other equity withdrawals by Piper Jaffray are subject to certain approvals, notifications and other provisions of SEC and FINRA rules.